swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexLiteralPitch.md

 Should the operators be parsed as `+/` and `/+` respectively, or should this be parsed as `x + /y/ + z`?

-In this case, things can be more readily disambiguated by the user inserting additional whitespace.
+In this case, things can be disambiguated by the user inserting additional whitespace.
 We therefore could continue to parse `x+/y/+z` as a binary operator chain, and require additional whitespace to interpret `/y/` as a regex literal.

 #### On custom prefix and postfix operators using the `/` character